- About Us

 Miasm Research - Frequently asked questions

-If someone has both recessed lids as well as deep set eyes, does that count for 2 points?
+If someone has both recessed lids as well as upturned eyes, does that count for 2 points

-- Yes it is possible to have both - and it would count as two points.
-Where a feature has two (or sometimes three) miasmatic indications each is counted.
+Yes, where a feature has two (or sometimes three) miasmatic indications each is counted.
 For example - a chin that is defined (blue), has a ball (red) and a cleft (red).
 Another example is a hairline that is high (blue) and has a widows peak (yellow).
+Where the eyes have recessed lids (blue) and are upturned in their shape (blue) this would be 2 blue points.

 If someone has bad acne, would that be an additional red point or would you just use that to confirm a red miasm?